Trump campaign calls Democratic convention 'boring, glitchy' in recap of 2nd night

 “I thought it was a sad night,” he said Tuesday, on the second night of the Trump campaign’s recap of the convention called “The Real Joe Biden.”
 “Bill Clinton looked old and terrible…You had Sally Yates who got fired by President Trump for being awful, let’s be honest, and then John Kerry -- they sort of rolled out the losers.”

 “Are we going to call it the loser night?”
-Trump campaign senior adviser Mercedes Schlapp, joked.
+Trump campaign senior adviser Mercedes Schlapp joked.

-Ali Pardo, deputy communications director, mentioned that Rep. Alexandria Ocasio-Cortez didn’t even mention Democratic presidential nominee Joe Biden in her one-minute speech.
+Ali Pardo, deputy communications director, added that Rep. Alexandria Ocasio-Cortez didn’t even mention Democratic presidential nominee Joe Biden in her one-minute speech in which she symbolically nominated Sen. Bernie Sanders.

 “They have a real problem with their base, they have a real problem with their party,” she said.